ladecadence/PhotonAPI/README.md

 All data sent and received is using JSON format.
 Binary data line wall images are base64 encoded.
 All uids are UUIDs V4.

 - /api (GET) : Get api info data, version, etc.
 - /api/walls (GET) : Get all walls.
+You can pass the parameter "fields" to get just the fields you need (api/walls?fields=uid,name for example).
 - /api/wall/{uid} (GET) : Get wall by uid.
 - /api/newwall (POST) : Upload a new wall.
 Uses HTTP Basic Auth.
 - /api/problems (GET) : Get all problems.